T-XIN/5419P-Primer-Courses/python/block-02/block-02-part-2.md

 # Block2 Part 2 - Python Data Structures

-Welcome to part 2 of week 2.
+Welcome to part 2 of block 2.
 You will continue to learn about the Python language and develop your coding skills through practice.

 For each theme there is a suggested textbook resource for you to read through.
 A very important